lukiwieser/racetrack/README.md

 # Racetrack

-Train an AI to drive on a simple racetrack, by using reinforcement learning with monte carlo.
+Train an AI to drive on a simple racetrack, by using reinforcement learning with Q-Learning and Monte Carlo.

 ![intro-picture](docs/intro-picture.png)